briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

 > Generative AI on RTX PCs Developer Contest: Build your next innovative Gen AI project using NVIDIA TensorRT or TensorRT-LLM on Windows PC with NVIDIA RTX systems

 The part about “on Windows PC” made me think: why would a developer contest focus on a particular operating system?
 I use all three of the major operating systems: macOS, Ubuntu and Windows 11, but most of the development work I do is on macOS and Ubuntu.
 I discovered WSL (Windows Subsystem for Linux) a few years ago and really enjoy using that for development as well, but I had never considered doing development work on Windows outside of WSL.
-I had never used any of the Windows-specific development frameworks like .NET or Visual Studio.
+I had also never used any of the Windows-specific development frameworks like .NET or Visual Studio.

-I built my first personal computer in 2016.
-It uses an NVIDIA GeForce GTX 1080 graphics card.
+My experience with Windows goes back to 2016 when I built my fist PC with an NVIDIA GeForce GTX 1080 graphics card.
 When I built another personal computer last year in 2023, getting the NVIDIA GeForce RTX 4090 graphics card was a big step up.
-I bought two NVMe drives so I could dual boot into both Windows and Ubuntu operating systems.Switching between the operating systems requires turning off the computer, going into the BIOS settings and changing the boot order and restarting the computer.
+I bought two NVMe drives in order to dual boot into both Windows and Ubuntu operating systems.
+Switching between the operating systems requires turning off the computer, going into the BIOS settings and changing the boot order and restarting the computer.

 Last year I started learning more about AI image generation using Stable Diffusion with programs like Automatic1111, InvokeAI and ComfyUI.
-I set up everything on my Ubuntu operating system, and frequently had to switch between using Ubuntu for working with Stable Diffusion and Windows for gaming and other Windows-specific software.
-The friction of having to constantly switch operating systems is ultimately what led me to move my stable diffusion software workflows to Windows.
+I set up everything on my PC's Ubuntu operating system, and frequently had to switch between using Ubuntu for working with stable diffusion and Windows for gaming and other Windows-specific software.
+The friction of having to constantly switch operating systems pushed me to move my stable diffusion software workflows to Windows.
 All of my models and images are stored to external drives, so moving things over to Windows was pretty easy.

 I learned PowerShell and got more familiar with how Windows works as a development machine.
-Environment variables and system variables are one example of how Windows does things differently.
+Environment variables and system variables are one example of how Windows does things differently compared ot Linux-based operating systems.
 And just like that, I became a Windows developer!
-This got me interested in coming up with an idea for the NVIDIA Generative AI on NVIDIA RTX PCs Developer Contest.
+This experience got me interested in coming up with an idea for the NVIDIA Generative AI on NVIDIA RTX PCs Developer Contest.

 ![Windows winfetch screenshot](/img/rlbc/winfetch.png)